Anti-torpedo bulge: Application

 A schematic cross-section of a ship with anti-torpedo bulges.

 USS Texas with its starboard torpedo blister removed during ongoing repair work, showing the original hull underneath.

 Essentially, the bulge is a compartmentalized, below the waterline sponson isolated from the ship's internal volume.
 It is part air-filled, and part free-flooding.
 In theory, a torpedo strike will rupture and flood the bulge's outer air-filled component while the inner water-filled part dissipates the shock and absorbs explosive fragments, leaving the ship's main hull structurally intact.
 Transverse bulkheads within the bulge limit flooding to the damaged area of the structure.

 The bulge was developed by the British Director of Naval Construction, Eustace Tennyson-d'Eyncourt, who had four old Edgar-class protected cruisers so fitted in 1914.
-These ships were used for shore bombardment duties, and so were exposed to inshore submarine and torpedo boat attack.
-Grafton was torpedoed in 1917, and apart from a few minor splinter holes, the damage was confined to the bulge and the ship safely made port.
-Edgar was hit in 1918; this time damage to the elderly hull was confined to dented plating.
+These ships were used for shore bombardment duties, and so were exposed to inshore submarine and torpedo boat attack. was torpedoed in 1917, and apart from a few minor splinter holes, the damage was confined to the bulge and the ship safely made port. was hit in 1918; this time damage to the elderly hull was confined to dented plating.